garrandall/popular-music-data/tracks/in-love-wit-chu-da-brat-cherish.md

 And its another album
 Uh huh and its so phat phat phat yall

-Ooooh
+Oh
 Im in love
 Im in love
 Im in love
 Im in love with you
-And there aint nothing I wont do for my Baby
+And there aint nothing I won't do for my Baby
 You drive me Crazy
 And it makes me Say
-Ooooh
+Oh
 Im in love
 Im in love
 Im in love